 Creating a world that nurtures and protects children and young people following trauma

 More than one in three children and young people are exposed to at least one potentially traumatic event by age 18.¹ The right support can make a substantial difference to the extent that traumatic events impact on their lives.

 The UK Trauma Council (UKTC) creates evidence-based resources to improve professionals and carers’ understanding of the nature and impact of trauma.
 We aim to better equip all those supporting children and young people exposed to trauma.

 We have developed a set of free resources to help staff in early years settings, schools, alternative provision and colleges to respond to potentially traumatic events.
+Welsh materials now available.